Q: “Is this a Motorcycle Club?”

 Q. “Is this a charitable organization?”

-A. We are a Motorcycle Association that helps charities, but we are not a charity ourselves.
-The HHMA National Board donates annually to national non-profit organizations, but we will never ask our members, or anyone else, to contribute to any HHMA national program, raffle, or any other fundraiser at the national level.
-The HHMA is about community, and we encourage all of our members and chapters to assist with LOCAL non-profit organizations in their communities where they can see their contributions at work.
-Whether it’s participating in memorial rides, charitable fundraisers for a worthy cause, or personally sponsoring an event to help others, helping locally is what truly makes a difference, and that is what the HHMA is all about...We make a difference.
+A. Although Hometown Heroes U.S. is not a charity, we encourage each of our chapters to remain active in their local communities and work with other organizations to benefit those who serve their communities, states, and nation.
+Whether it’s participating in memorial rides, charitable fundraisers for a worthy cause, or personally sponsoring an event to help others, helping locally is what truly makes a difference, and that is what our organization is all about...We make a difference.

 Q: ”Who can join?”